OpenMS/workflows/Metabolomics2016_lipidomics/workflow_readme.md

 -	a normalization model for the physicochemical descriptors used in the prediction.
 We supply a normalization model based on the whole LIPID MAPS database (LM_norm_model.zip).
 The respective Model Reader node is located in the ‚Compute physicochemical descriptors‘ meta node.
 This node accepts zip files.
 -	(normalized) physicochemical descriptors for all LIPID MAPS compounds (LM_SVR_in.csv).
 The respective CSV Reader node is labeled ‚LM SVR features‘ and located in the ‚Predict LIPID MAPS database RTs‘ meta node.
 -	the LIPID MAPS database.
 We provide a zipped version (LMSDFDownload18Mar14FinalAll.zip), the unzipped .SDF file is required as input for the SDF Reader node in the ‚Predict LIPID MAPS database RTs‘ meta node.

+##Customization
+Due to the size of this workflow, we will point out various parts where customization/adaption of parameters is possible, sensible or required:
+-	First of all would be of course the OpenMS nodes, i.e., the FeatureFinderMetabo, MapAlignerPoseClustering, FeatureLinkerUnlabeledQT, AccurateMassSearch and MetaboliteSpectralMatcher node.
+For brevity, we have to refer to the KNIME node description available when selecing a node and the OpenMS web documentations therein.
+-	The R Snippet node in the ‚Statistical Analysis‘ section which performs a t-test for two groups.
+Configuration of R nodes allows to change the internal scripts.
+The first two lines of this script specify which files belong to which group.
+This will probably have to be adapted to your study design.
+-	Similarly, the R Snippet node labeled ‚FDR‘ in the same section contains a small script with  a fixed (0.01) false discovery rate you could adapt.
+-	The R Snippet node in the ‚Interactive Visualization‘ section also contains a small script which internally sets Fold change and p-value thresholds.
+-	The R Snippet node in the ‚Identification using accurate mass search‘ section contains a script which matches MS1 features to MS/MS identifications if m/z and retention time agree.
+Tolerances for retention time and m/z errors are defined in the first two lines of the script.